MONDAY, DECEMBER 1

 Your content goes here.
 Edit or remove this text inline or in the module Content settings.
 You can also style every aspect of this content in the module Design settings and even apply custom CSS to this text in the module Advanced settings.

-Future-Proofing Work
+Future-Proofing Work (Magnificent 5)

 Work is changing faster than ever before.
 Automation, artificial intelligence, and shifting global markets are redefining job roles, skill requirements, and even where and how we work.
 While these advances promise productivity and new opportunities, they also risk leaving behind workers and communities who are unprepared to adapt.
 Nearly 40% of global jobs are expected to be disrupted or transformed by automation in the next decade, with the greatest impact on routine and entry-level positions.